 CVS/Caremark Specialty Pharmacy will allow you to receive your first prescription in the HIV and transplant therapeutic categories from any participating pharmacy.
-Initial fills of specialty prescriptions in other therapeutic classes and all refill specialty prescriptions are limited to dispensing from CVS/Caremark Specialty Pharmacy.
+Initial fills of specialty prescriptions in other therapeutic classes and all refill specialty prescriptions are limited to dispensing from CVS/Caremark Specialty Pharmacy or other authorized specialty pharmacies in CVS/Caremark's specialty network.
 CVS/Caremark Specialty Pharmacy will manage all of your prescriptions and a Patient Care Coordinator will work with you to ensure you receive the care you need.
 Your specialty drugs will be delivered to your home within a reasonable time, usually within 24 hours.
 Included with your specialty drugs will be all your needed supplies - needles, syringes, alcohol swabs and sharps containers, at no additional cost to you.